meryemberradauwo/RamanMatch/README.md

 # UPDATES
 July 31, 2024: Databases updated to include all of the RRUFF files.
 Previously, the code only gathered the "excellent" and "fair" files.
+January 23, 2025: Microplastic database is added.
+Python code is shared, .exe file is coming soon.

+Thank you :)